tarantool/doc/doc/reference/configuration/configuration_reference.rst

 ..  confval:: vinyl.read_threads

-    The maximum number of read threads that vinyl can use for some concurrent operations, such as I/O and compression.
+    The maximum number of read threads that vinyl can use for concurrent operations, such as I/O and compression.

     |